spmcgraw/spmcgraw/README.md

 - 👋 Hi, I’m @spmcgraw
 - 👀 I’m interested in data, cooking, and soccer (aka the real Football).
 - 🌱 I’m currently learning Python, JS, and overall Computer Science.
-- 💞️ I’m looking to collaborate on potential app ideas that are focused on Child Welfare and Child Safety.
+- 💞️ I’m looking to collaborate on opportunities that focus on data democratization and transparency.
 - 📫 How to reach me: via DM's here.